otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-repository-pattern.md

 ### Department Controller and Router

-Much like the `institution.js` files, create a new `department.js` file in the `controllers/v1` and `routes/v1` directories.
+Much like the `institution.js` files, create a new `department.js` file in the `controllers` and `routes` directories.
 The code in these files should be similar to the `institution.js` files.

 ---